a-detiste/cruft-ng/README.md

 TODO:
 -----

- * command switches are currenlty not implemented
+ * command switches are currently not implemented

  * cruft-ng doesn't detect broken symlinks at this time;
    it's a different topic and should be split in a